-Each year the Chinese Department offers language courses at five levels of instruction, from beginning Mandarin Chinese to senior seminars that teach advanced language while focusing on Chinese contemporary social issues, literature, and politics and business.
+Each year the Greenberg-Starr Department of Chinese Language and Literature offers language courses at five levels of instruction, from beginning Mandarin Chinese to senior seminars that teach advanced language while focusing on Chinese contemporary social issues, literature, and politics and business.
 Most students who study Mandarin at Middlebury have no background in the language, but we readily accommodate students who have learned some Chinese before college.
-Indeed, Middlebury offers its undergraduates access to unrivaled advanced language training: the Chinese Department offers six language classes at the fourth-year level or above, including a two-course sequence in Classical Chinese.
+Indeed, Middlebury offers its undergraduates access to unrivaled advanced language training: we offer six language classes at the fourth-year level or above, including a two-course sequence in Classical Chinese.

 Our sequence of language courses, which for many students includes study in the summer Chinese School and a semester abroad in China, is designed to train students to read authentic Chinese-language texts, including web pages, magazine and newspaper articles, blog posts, white papers, letters, textbooks and novels; to express themselves with sophistication, depth and nuance in written Chinese; and to engage native speakers of Chinese fluently and naturally in the entire range of linguistic interaction, from casual conversation to serious discussion and debate.
 Many of our alumni live and work in China, Taiwan and Hong Kong and use their language skills daily.